 Found just outside of Inverness near the Culloden Battlefield, the Clava Cairns are one of the most popular locations for fans of Outlander looking for the real Creagh Na Dun standing stones.

 Part of the reason for their popularity is that one of the stones is split in two, similar to the stones in Outlander.
-Additionally, they are relatively accessible compared to many other stone circles in Scotland.
+They are also relatively accessible compared to many other stone circles in Scotland.

 So, whilst the Clava Cairns were not an actual filming location for Outlander, fans seeking a great photo of a standing stone will definitely enjoy a visit here.